Geoogolla/enterprise-docs/docs/report-designer/transforming-data/formatting-columns.md

 ## Exclude columns

-To remove or avoid the unwanted columns from the data design after retrieving the data from data source, the `Exclude` option can be used.
+To remove or avoid the unwanted columns from the query design after retrieving the data from data source, the `Exclude` option can be used.

 > Excluding the columns from data table will not affect the actual data in the data source.